tidymodels/parsnip/man/rmd/rand_forest_aorsf.md

 Additionally, this model has one engine-specific tuning parameter:

  * `split_min_stat`: Minimum test statistic required to split a node.
-Defaults are `3.841459` for censored regression and `0` for classification and regression.
+Defaults are `3.841459` for censored regression (which is roughly a p-value of 0.05) and `0` for classification and regression.
 For classification, this tuning parameter should be between 0 and 1, and for regression it should be greater than or equal to 0.
 Higher values of this parameter cause trees grown by `aorsf` to have less depth.

 # Translation from parsnip to the original package